 The provisions of the Agreement do not involve the Federation with the affairs of the SEATO.
-The treaty with UK covers only the defence of the Federation and we are only committed to cooperate with the UK in the case of a threat of attack or of an armod attack on her territories in the Far East, comprising Singapore, Borneo and Hongkong.
+The treaty with UK covers only the defence of the Federation and we are only committed to cooperate with the UK in the case of a threat of attack or of an armed attack on the territories in the Far East, comprising Singapore, Borneo and Hongkong.
 The Agreement does not even commit the Federation in war when Australia and New Zealand are attacked.

 I have mentioned earlier that any Agreement of this kind is based on mutual trust and goodwill and is terminable at the instance of any of the parties to the Agreement.
 We have however agreed that it shall be provided in an exchange of letters to be made between the parties that the Agreement shall be subject to review at the instance of either party.
 The thirty year lease provided under the Annex dealing with Land Tenure is purely a technical matter connected with the use and occupation of bases, and the term agreed to is purely for the protection of UK's interest in such bases and for the recovery of any sum of money expended.
-Should the Agreement be terminated the need for bases would herefore come to an end and in this case UK would be allowed to dispose of her residual interest in the land.
+Should the Agreement be terminated the need for bases would no longer arise and the leases would therefore come to an end and in this case UK would be allowed to dispose of her residual interest in the land.